-A recurrent aspect of this same variety and geo-morphologic complexity is represented by landslides of all possible types, including some considerable, clearly visible ones – really spectacular "manual-like" examples which have, by now, become part of the international scientific literature.
+A recurrent aspect of this same variety and geo-morphological complexity is represented by landslides of all possible types, including some considerable, clearly visible ones – really spectacular manual-like examples which have, by now, become part of the international scientific literature.

 Meanwhile, at local level, another set of examples is also offered by the vast range of karstic phenomena and formations, both at superficial level – like corrosion forms, ridged fields (Karrenfelds), sink-holes (doline), springs and wells – and, at subterranean level, underground caves and swallow holes.